Articles from 2024

 When to Look Beyond Standard LLMs (And When to Stop Overthinking It)

 Most teams should use a frontier API and move on.
-But there are specific situations — extreme latency, long-context scale, cost walls, privacy constraints — where alternative architectures actually matter.
-Here's the decision framework I use.
+There are specific situations where alternative architectures matter: extreme latency, long-context scale, cost walls, privacy constraints.
+The decision framework.

 EngineeringRead more →